Mati Shemoelof (מתי שמואלוף)

 lebt in: Berlin, Deutschland

-My personal and artistic mission is to shine a light on injustice and discrimination and disrupt the status quo by using Syncretism in my writing and the events I produce.
+My personal and artistic mission is to shine a light on injustice and discrimination and disrupt the status quo by using syncretism in my writing and the events I produce.
 I look to the past and to the future in order to find fresh new solutions for the present and work to bridge existing cultural divides.
-Whether it's Mizrahi and Ashkenazi Jews in Israel, Israelis and Palestinians or Middle Eastern refugees and Europe.
-Syncretic art involves the merging or assimilation of several originally discrete traditions thus asserting an underlying unity and allowing for an inclusive approach to other cultures.
+Syncretic art involves the merging of several originally discrete traditions thus asserting an underlying unity and allowing for an inclusive approach to other cultures.
 I believe in the power of words and their ability to bring about lasting change and I hope that mine make a difference in some way.

 “I create words.
 I publish them.
 These words create change and bring me hope.
 They resist the borders of our national identities and look to the past and to the future in order to find new fresh solutions for the present. ”